plaban/kmst-spring-2023/materials.md

 <h2 style="color: #ee4c7c;"><b>Additional Course Material</b></h2>

-* Additional Learning Material will be added as we move forward in the course
+* Additional Learning Material will be added as we move forward in the course.